NVIDIA/aistore/docs/getting_started.md

 * **deploy** the AIS cluster on your local development machine;
 * **run** all or selected tests;
-* **instrument** AIS binary with race detection, CPU and/or memory profiling, and more.
+* **instrument** AIS binary with race detection, CPU and/or memory profiling and more.

 Of course, local build is intended for development only.
 For production, there is a separate [dedicated repository](https://github.com/NVIDIA/ais-k8s) noted below.